introlatin/introlatin.github.io/docs/course_information/policies.md

 ## Mandated Reporter

 As an instructor, one of my responsibilities is to help create a safe learning environment on our campus.
 I also have a mandatory reporting responsibility related to my role as your professor.
 It is my goal that you feel able to share information related to your life experiences in classroom discussions, in your written work, and in our one-on-one meetings.
 I will seek to keep information you share private to the greatest extent possible.
-However, any information that you disclose that addresses sexual misconduct or relates to a prior suicide attempt or an intention to attempt suicide requires my sharing that information with those on campus who are able to provide you with necessary resources.
+However, any information that you disclose that addresses actual or suspected discrimination, harassment, and/or retaliation based on sex requires my sharing that information with those on campus who are able to provide you with necessary resources.

-Following the College’s Sexual Misconduct Policy, I will share information about sexual misconduct with the College’s Office of Title IX Initiatives.
-If you would like to talk to Title IX directly, they can be reached at 508-793-3336 or titleix [at] holycross.edu.
-For more information, please visit [this website](https://www.holycross.edu/sexual-respect-and-title-ix).
-If you would like to discuss the matter confidentially, the following confidential resources are available to you: the Chaplains' Office, 508-793-2448; Counseling Center, 508-793-3363; Health Services, 508-793-2276.

-Following the College’s Suicide Protocol, if you disclose a prior suicide attempt or an intention or plan to attempt suicide, I will share that information with the Chair of our student CARE Team, who will engage in appropriate outreach.
+If you would like to discuss the matter confidentially, [this website](https://www.fairfield.edu/undergraduate/student-life-and-services/office-of-the-dean-of-students/student-handbook/sexual-misconduct-policy/index.html) lists confidential resources that are available to you under section 20a.

 [Return to top.](#top)